Absence of heating in a uniform Fermi gas created by periodic driving: Results

 In these experiments, we cool the gas below the superfluid transition at unitarity ($1/k_Fa\approx0$).
 At the end of the cooling stage, the magnetic field is ramped in $10$ms from $203.5\mathrm{G}$ (weak interactions) to unitarity.
 There, it is held for $5$ms, during which the atoms pair-up and condense.
 The magnetic field gradient and rf pulse are present during the last $200$ms, long enough to ensure equilibrium.
 Since during this time the magnetic field is changing, we program the rf frequency to track the resonance transition.

-We quantify the superfluid state by measuring the condensate fraction, using the pair-projection technique \cite{Regal2004,Zwierlein2004a}.
+We characterize the survival of the superfluid phase by measuring the condensate fraction, using the pair-projection technique \cite{Regal2004,Zwierlein2004a}.
 To this end, the trap is abruptly turned off and at the same time the magnetic field is ramped rapidly ($40\mu$s) to the BEC side of the resonance ($199.8\mathrm{G}$) \cite{Regal2004}.
 This procedure projects the loosely-bound pairs onto tightly-bound molecules.
-We then let the atoms expand for $24$ms and measure their distribution using absorption imaging.
-When the gas is superfluid, this distribution is bimodal, with condensed pairs appearing as a pronounced central peak (see Appendix \ref{app:CF}).
+We then let the gas expand for $24$ms and measure the distribution using absorption imaging.
+For the imaging to work, we dissociate the molecules by ramping back the magnetic field to unitarity just before taking the image.
+When the gas is superfluid, the recorded density distribution is bimodal, with condensed pairs appearing as a pronounced central peak (see Appendix \ref{app:CF}).